beaurancourt/blog/markdown/rewriting-isfjall.md

 questors have begun to wander rather meandering around Logiheimli.

 Options to make this happen:
-+ The curse originally made them wander, but was supressed.
-The supression has recently faded.
++ The curse originally made them wander, but was suppressed.
+The suppression has recently faded.
 + The curse just animated them, and was recently *altered*.

 Of these two options, I prefer the second.
 The first would be easy to tie in: we know that the Tyr worked with Helya to preserve the Warden and his Huskarls until Logiheimli was cleansed.
-We could also say that Tyr supressed the wandering effect, but that the blessing has faded with time.
+We could also say that Tyr suppressed the wandering effect, but that the blessing has faded with time.

 Yet, the second allows us to tie in another antagonist.
 A demon-cult heard